Morrism1/library/README.md

 # Library
-This project is a simple small library application built with HTML, CSS and Js.It can add a book with its details and displays them using a boot strap card.
+This project is a simple small library application built with HTML, CSS and Js.It can add a book with its details and displays them using a bootstrap card.
 ## Built With

 - HTML5